Customer experience & loyalty

 Towards a new era of post-purchase: from logistics to customer relationships

 Post-purchase email is now a pillar of the customer experience.
-It is no longer a question of simply informing, but of communicating with meaning: reassuring, thanking, re-engaging.
-Brands that adopt this vision turn delivery into a moment of positive emotion and follow-up into a proof of consideration.
+It’s no longer just about informing, but about communicating with purpose: reassuring, thanking, re-engaging.

-The future of e-commerce no longer depends only on the conversion tunnel, but in the quality of post-purchase follow-up.
-Market leading brands have understood this: mastering the delivery phase means extending the brand promise to the end of the customer experience.
+Brands that embrace this vision turn delivery into a moment of positive emotion and follow-up into proof of genuine consideration.
+The future of e-commerce doesn’t depend solely on the conversion funnel, but on the quality of post-purchase follow-up.
+Market-leading brands know this: mastering the delivery phase means extending the brand promise right to the end of the journey.

-Because basically, a good post-purchase email is not the one that informs you that a package is coming.
-It is the one that reminds the customer why they were right to choose this brand.
+Because in the end, a great post-purchase email isn’t the one that simply says a package is on its way.
+It’s the one that reminds the customer why they were right to choose this brand.